-To cool your body to a normal temperature, your doctor may use these heatstroke treatment techniques:
+To cool your body to a normal temperature, your health care team may use these heatstroke treatment techniques:

 - Immerse you in cold water.
-A bath of cold or ice water has been proved to be the most effective way of quickly lowering your core body temperature.
-The quicker you can receive cold water immersion, the less risk of death and organ damage.
+A bath of cold or ice water has proven to be the most effective way of quickly lowering the core body temperature.
+The quicker you can receive cold water immersion, the less risk of organ damage and death.

 - Use evaporation cooling techniques.
-If your core body temperature is not in the heatstroke range and if cold water immersion is not available, health care workers may try to lower your body temperature using an evaporation method.
-Cool water is misted on your body while warm air is fanned over you, causing the water to evaporate and cool your skin.
+If cold water immersion is not an option, health care professionals may try to lower your body temperature using an evaporation method.
+Cool water is misted on your body while warm air is fanned over you.
+This causes the water to evaporate and cool your skin.

 - Pack you with ice and cooling blankets.
-Another method is to wrap you in a special cooling blanket and apply ice packs to your groin, neck, back and armpits to lower your temperature.
+Another method to lower your temperature is to wrap you in a special cooling blanket and apply ice packs to your groin, neck, back and armpits.

 - Give you medications to stop your shivering.
 If treatments to lower your body temperature make you shiver, your doctor may give you a muscle relaxant, such as a benzodiazepine.
 Shivering increases your body temperature, making treatment less effective.